 If you’re curious how the CSZ earthquake probabilities are calculated, this page should help.

-Step 2: Click on the Download Excel spreadsheet for calculations link on Seth Stein’s website below and enter the Inputs (red).
+Click on the Download Excel spreadsheet for calculations link on Seth Stein’s website below and complete the Inputs (red) section.

 You should get the following:

 According to Professor Goldfinger, the Log-Normal model fits the data pretty well, but the Gaussian model (think bell curve) is better at predicting over time.

 Want to see what the risk of an earthquake is over the next 20 years, rather than 50?
 Just change the ‘End Year’ value.
 Don’t you love getting to play with the numbers?